ouzgrp/Project-3/README.md

 -filter lines showing flow of money by amount
--compare government type, aid, HDI, etc of 2 countries, with autocomplete -tooltips showing chart of data about each country when hovering over on map

-To do list:

--add tooltips to countries
--add option to filter out which arcs to display by aid threshold -add selector to change which variable is shown on the choropleth -add comparison tool to compare data for two different countries
+-compare government type, aid, HDI, etc of 2 countries, with autocomplete -tooltips showing chart of data about each country when hovering over on map -option to filter out which arcs to display by aid threshold -selector to change which variable is shown on the choropleth -comparison tool to compare data for two different countries

 ======================================